 - Been prevented from seeing your friends or family, getting a job, going to school or church

-- Been constantly criticized by your partner for how you look or what you wear
+- Listened to constant criticism by your partner for how you look or what you wear

 - Been told you are to blame for all the problems in the relationship

-- Been made to have sex when or in ways that you did not want
+- Been made to have sex when or in ways or with people that you did not want

-If you identify with these statements you may be experiencing abuse in your relationship.
+If you answered ‘YES’ to any of these statements, you may be experiencing abuse in your relationship.